gregriff/gpt-cli/README.md

 - Top-class terminal integration via escape codes

 I created this out of curiosity of CLI/TUI development and because of the lack of free and convenient interfaces to GPT-4.
-Now a staple in my daily workflow as a rubber duck debugger and google alternative, I have found this TUI works great within one's IDE.
+Now a staple in my daily workflow as a rubber duck debugger and google alternative, I have found this CLI works great within one's IDE.

 ## Installation and Recommended Setup